Adrien-G-0/Forecasting-DL-sentinel-2/README.md

 ## Architecture

+### TimeArchitecures
+This improvement of the architecure of the model by adding the time as a modality, the time is implemented in the bottleneck to mak a linear transformation of the latent space before the decoder.

 ### NewArchitectures
 This class creates the model architecture with different data sources and aggregation types (early_fusion or middle_fusion).
 All modalities are resized to be processed with a size of [channels, 256, 256].